2 Wisconsin brothers charged in shooting death of boy, 5

 KENOSHA, Wis.
-(AP) - Two Wisconsin brothers were charged Thursday in the shooting death of a 5-year-old boy who picked up a loaded handgun when one of the men left the weapon on a bed and went to light a marijuana joint, according to a criminal complaint.
+(AP) - Two Wisconsin brothers were charged Thursday in the shooting death of a 5-year-old boy who picked up a loaded handgun when one of the men left the weapon on a bed and went to light a marijuana cigarette, according to a criminal complaint.

 Javonn and Jovonn Cannon, both 24 and from Kenosha, were charged Thursday in the death of Dakari Weldon.